-Search engine optimization is one of those things that always seem to tread the How-Important-Is-This line to your business.
+Search Engine Optimization (SEO) is one of those things that always seem to tread the “How Important Is This Line” to your business.
 One thing is for sure it isn’t something you should ignore.

 Customers searching for products on search engines will go through a rigorous selection process.